cyberthal/treefactor-docs/Doc/Commands/Refile-up.md

-% refile-up
+% up

-tro-refile-up refiles something up one step.
+treefactor-up refiles something up one step.

 It refiles text lines, outline headings and files.